IS YOUR WORK READY FOR SALE?

 set prices by others work of the same style/quality as yours.

 I suggest you start small, not with the gallery of your dreams.
-Make your mistakes, learn and work your way up.
+Make your mistakes, learn, then work your way up.

-Visit in person and note how they treat customers, what style of work they carry and their price range.
-Search the Internet to find more, check out their inventory to see if it aligns with your style.
+Visit Galleries in person if you can and note how they treat customers, what style of work they carry and their price range.
+Search the Internet to find more, check out their inventory to see if it aligns with your style of work.

 Find out how they want to be contacted for new work.